delawaremathguy/ShoppingList14/README.md

 * What happens to Items in a Location when the Location is deleted?
 The Items are not deleted, but are moved to the Unknown Location.

 The fourth tab is an in-store timer, with three simple button controls: "Start," "Stop," and "Reset."
-This timer does *not* pause when the app goes into the background -- e.g., if you pull up a calculator or take a phone call while shopping. (*See Development.swift if you wish to change this behaviour*.)
+This timer does *not* pause when the app goes into the background -- e.g., if you pull up a calculator or take a phone call while shopping. (*See GlobalTimer.swift if you wish to change this behaviour*.)

 Finally, there is a Preferences tab that contains two areas: